 Consequence: This is highly detrimental to SEO, as it prevents search engine crawlers (often from U.S. IPs) from accessing and indexing other language versions.

-Currency and Payments: Ensure prices are displayed in local currencies and integrate local mainstream payment gateways.
+Currency and Payments: Ensure prices are displayed in local currencies and integrate mainstream local payment gateways.

 Legal Compliance: Privacy policies, cookie pop-ups, GDPR/CCPA compliance statements must be translated and adjusted according to the target country’s laws.